 - Disney Villain Death: Erik's death.

-- Evilutionary Biologist: Dr. Mirakle has no problem with murder during his searh for the connection of man and ape.
-Only thing that bugs him are his repetitive failures.
+- Evilutionary Biologist: Dr. Mirakle has no problem with murder during his search for the connection of man and ape.
+The only thing that bugs him are his repetitive failures.

 - Eyepatch of Power: One of the vagrants under the bridge wear one.